PhD Comprehensive Exams

 Another milestone on your progress toward the PhD is successful completion of your oral examination.
 Before scheduling the oral examination, the student must first fulfill the written comprehensive examination requirement, and successfully complete a year of 600-level coursework in his or her proposed area of specialization.

-The oral examination is intended to demonstrate that the student is prepared to begin research in the his or her proposed area of specialization, has a sufficient command of the relevant materials, and can discuss them intelligibly.
+The oral examination is intended to demonstrate that the student is prepared to begin research in his or her proposed area of specialization, has a sufficient command of the relevant materials, and can discuss them intelligibly.
 As such, it should take place either just before, or very shortly after, the student begins said research.
-Ideally, it should not be too close to either the completion of the written comprehensive requirements, nor to the oral defense of the dissertation.
+Ideally, it should not be too close to either the completion of the written comprehensive exam requirements, nor to the oral defense of the dissertation.

 In preparation for the oral exam the student must assemble a committee of at least three mathematics faculty members who are also members of the graduate faculty.
 One of these committee members must be the student's proposed thesis supervisor (Major Professor).
 The voting members of the committee are those members who are also graduate faculty members.